MatijaNovosel/dilligence/README.md

 # LMS
-Learning management system made with VueJS 2 and .NET Core.
+Learning management system made with VueJS 2 on the frontend and .NET Core on the backend with MSSQL as the database.

 **Features of the web application:**